-These two traits act, we believe, act as key big data boundary markers.
-In our own analysis of Table 3 it was the administrative datasets of the house price register, planning permissions and unemployment, as well as the satellite and LIDAR imagery that provoked the most discussion (we quite quickly rejected Census data, which we had initially included).
+These two traits, we believe, act as key Big Data boundary markers.
+In our own analysis of Table 3 it was the administrative datasets of the house price register, planning permissions and unemployment, as well as the satellite and LIDAR imagery that provoked the most discussion (we quite quickly rejected Census data, which we had initially included, due to its very long temporal gap in data generation).
 In the case of the administrative data, they are produced in real-time as entries are made into the system (as house sales are completed, planning permissions sought, and unemployed people sign-on).
 However, the publishing of the data is either weekly or monthly, and in the case of unemployment released in an aggregated form.
-Do data that are generated in realtime, but released monthly and in an aggregated form constitute big data?
+Do data that are generated in real-time, but released monthly and in an aggregated form constitute Big Data?
 Certainly they are at the point of collection, but what about at the point of publishing where they lack velocity?
-For some, such administrative data are big data (ESRC 2013), for others it is more marginal, and the key element in doubt is temporality.
-One month's delay is still much quicker than most administrative data that are published quarterly or annually, and the dataset still holds most of the other characteristics of big data such as exhaustivity (the data refers to all houses sold, all planning permissions sought, and all unemployed people), but it is nonetheless far slower than data published in real-time.
+For some, such administrative data are Big Data (Economic and Social Research Council (ESRC), 2013), for others they are more marginal, and the key element in doubt is temporality.
+One month's delay is still much quicker than most administrative data that are published quarterly or annually, and the dataset still holds most of the other characteristics of Big Data such as exhaustivity (the data refers to all houses sold, all planning permissions sought, and all unemployed people), but it is nonetheless far slower than data published in real-time.

 Our discussion of satellite imagery and LIDAR focused in particular on coverage and repetition of gaze.
-In other forms of big data, what is being measured remains quite constant, with the gaze and the object under surveillance relatively fixed.
+In other forms of Big Data, what is being measured remains quite constant, with the gaze and the object under surveillance relatively fixed.
 In social media it is the contributions of every user, for credit cards it is the transactions of every card holder, for supermarkets it is the purchases of every shopper.
 However, the gaze of the satellite imagery moves, only returning to capture the same terrain after a set number of days.
 Nonetheless the surface of the entire planet is being repeatedly generated and data are processed constantly.
 In the case of LIDAR, that repetition is missing.
 The aim is to scan every road on the planet, but to do so only once.
-The data are generated in real-time, and is voluminous, indexical, relational, but it produces exhaustive spatial coverage (the aim is to create a 3D model of the whole road network and the architecture bordering this network) and no longitudinal data of the same places.
-In both cases, most would agree that satellite imagery and LIDAR scans constitute big data, but they are exhaustive in a particular way which distinguishes them from other types of big data.
+The data are generated in real-time, and are voluminous, indexical, relational, and they produce exhaustive spatial coverage (the aim is to create a 3D model of the whole road network and the architecture bordering this network) though no longitudinal data of the same places.
+In both cases, most would agree that satellite imagery and LIDAR scans constitute Big Data, but they are exhaustive in a particular way which distinguishes them from other types of Big Data.
+The same would also be the case with respect to large scientific experiments such as data generated by the Large Hadron Collider.